quintoandar/web-contrib/guidelines.md

 <img height="450" src="images/redux-pack-flow.jpg">

-This is a perfec example of where you should use redux-pack, if you do it from scratch without the aid of any mechanism, steps 2 and 4 would have to be manually dispatched inside the XHR promise flow, Add an extra dispatch if you want to handle errors.
+This is a perfect example of where you should use redux-pack, if you do it from scratch without the aid of any mechanism, steps 2 and 4 would have to be manually dispatched inside the XHR promise flow, add an extra dispatch if you want to handle errors.
 Redux-pack lets you do all of this within ONE SINGLE redux action dispatch.

 ### Implementation without redux-pack